jmetzger/training-kubernetes-einfuehrung/kustomize/02-overlay-example.md

 kubectl kustomize overlays/dev
 ```

-## Example 2: (You need to have done example 1 firstly
+## Example 2: Advanced Patching with patchesJson6902 (You need to have done example 1 firstly)

 ```
 # Schritt 1: